Good choice

 • Assurance System

-• Is there a documented assessment methodology for CABs to assess compliance with the standard?
+• Is there a publicly available documented assessment methodology for assurance providers to assess conformity with the standard?

 Answer: Yes publicly available